ShoppinPal/docs.shoppinpal.com/working-with-mappings-and-analyzers.md

 Though we can configure our own custom analyzers too.
 We will be configuring Path Analyzer in this tutorial.

+in the following query, I am indexing an index named 'elastic\_course' and type 'Book' where analyzers and custom mappings are defined.

 ```
 PUT /elastic_course
 {